jacomyma/mapping-controversies/_pages/tuto-2-1.md

 	![Protocol](../assets/images/2-1/Protocol_Tutorial2-1.svg)
 ](../assets/images/2-1/Protocol_Tutorial2-1.svg)

-* The protocol tries to summarize all the information you need to understand the data and/or reproduce the experiment
+* The protocol tries to summarize all the information you need to understand the data and/or reproduce the analysis
-* It mentions the tools, but also the **most relevant settings**.
+* It mentions the tools and the data formats, but also the **most relevant settings**.
 Notably, when data have been removed.
 * The main purpose of the protocol is to **provide context** to interpret the results.
 * How to know what to feature in the protocol?
 Anything that is necessary to **reproducing** the process.
 Because then it means that it partially determined the result, and thus is necessary to understand it.

 <div class="notice--info">In the following tutorials, we will alternate between following protocols and writing them.
-Ultimately, the goal is to learn how to write a protocol, as an important and necessary part of data-driven stories.</div>
+Ultimately, the goal is to learn how to write a protocol as an important and necessary part of a digital methods project. </div>

+A [template for writing protocols is available here](https://docs.google.com/presentation/d/1pnV8ofxUogb9dKgiBzVuXDI5C1hk3A3WXgHo3HRdWug/edit?usp=sharing).
+Feel free to use it in the following tutorials.

 # Data